tdcosim/TDcoSim/docs/user_guide/user_guide_der_parameters.md

 | Active power controller gains   |    Kpp/Kip      | Kp_P,Ki_P,Kp_DC,Ki_DC |
 | Reactive power controller gains | Kpq/Kiq | Kp_Q,Ki_Q             |

+## Composite model parameters
+If the composite model is connected to a T node, it is parameterized using the default values found [here] (https://github.com/tdcosim/TDcoSim/blob/v2_test/config/composite_load_model_rating.json).
+Note that the default values can be edited by the user.

+## DER_A model parameters
+If the DER_A model is connected to a T node, it is parameterized using the default values found [here] (https://github.com/tdcosim/TDcoSim/blob/v2_test/config/dera_rating.json).
+Note that the default values can be edited by the user.

 \pagebreak